faku99/WorkWork/README.md

   * Added 'About' section.

 0.0.2
-* Fixed a bug that made any application hooked by *WorkWork!* crash when exiting if the alert has been fired.
+* Fixed a bug that made any application hooked by *WorkWork!* crash when exiting if the alert had been fired.
 * Added a Preferences pane.
 Have to work on that.

 0.0.1
 * First beta release.

-# TODOs (non-exhaustive)
+# To-do list (non-exhaustive)
 * Settings
   * White list (AppList integration)
   * ~~Configure time~~